dereneaton/ipyrad/docs/parameters.rst

 as ambiguous (N).
 You do not want to allow too many Ns in consensus reads or it will affect their ability to cluster with consensus reads from other Samples, and it may represent a poor alignment.
 Default is 5, 5.
+For single end data only the first value is used, for paired data the first value affects R1s and the second value affects R2s.

 Affected steps = 5.
 Example entries to params.txt